Our Long-Term Disability Lawyer Can Help

 - All medical records evidencing your disability

 - Reports from your doctor documenting your limitations and inability to work

 - Letters from family and friends stating how they have seen your disability affect your life

 These are just a few of the things you should consider submitting.
 Your attorney will be able to review your claims file and denial letter and tell you exactly what to include to help your case.
 The more support that you add to your appeal, the better chances you may have of reversing the decision or winning a lawsuit.

 Free Help From Our Long-Term Disability Lawyer

-Although you could choose to file an appeal with the Hartford on your own, ERISA makes it a long and hard road for those who go it alone.
+Although you could choose to file an appeal with The Hartford on your own, ERISA makes it a long and hard road for those who go it alone.
 The Hartford already has a big head-start because ERISA usually gives a lot of discretion to the insurance company to deny claims.

-You need a long-term disability lawyer who knows the process and how to fight back against a wrongful denial.
+You need our long-term disability lawyer who knows the process and how to fight back against a wrongful denial.
 A lawyer with plenty of experience with ERISA law can make getting your benefits back much easier.
 At the very least, download our free book, Danger: Proceed at Your Own Risk.
 It's full of information and concrete steps on how to win your appeal and get back on claim.

 If you have specific questions about your claim, our long-term disability lawyer is ready to help.
-Contact us today at 816-203-0143 for a free, no obligation review of your denial letter.
+Contact us today at 816-203-0143 for a free, no-obligation review of your denial letter.
 We will review your denial for free and give you a plan of attack to get your benefits reinstated.